 It is about the order, the harmony of heaven and earth and about the ways in which humanity can best keep nature’s balance intact.

 The Forbidden City in Beijing

 The Forbidden City in Beijing is a perfect example.
 The emperor had ordered his Feng Shui masters to use as many positive Feng Shui elements as possible.
 He left behind a masterpiece of architecture, which follows principles of symmetry, harmony, yin and yang, Bagua and the five elements.

-Curves are preferred during construction activities becuase they are a symbol of vitality in FengShui.
-In China, many bridges are built with arches; corridors are winding, man-made rivers are sinuous.
+Curves are preferred during construction activities because they are a symbol of vitality in Feng Shui.
+In China, many bridges are built with arches, corridors are winding.

 Most of the earliest buildings in Hong Kong, and many buildings constructed thereafter, were built with the philosophy of Feng Shui in mind.